t-odagawa/ninjarecon/README.md

 This program is used for track matching between NINJA tracker and WAGASCI-BabyMIND detectors.
 The merged file created in Hit Converter processes are analyzed and B2TrackSummary with NINJA tracker hit is created for each spill.

-### Emulsion Wrapper

-This program is used for data wrapper to give the scintillator detector information to the emulsion detector analyzers.
-This converts B2TrackSummary, B2BeamSummary, and so on into one simple class and enables them to be analyzed by any other NINJA people.